nlacslab/kaznlp/README.md

 * _homoglyph resolution_ - given a mixed script word (i.e. a word with Latin + Cyrillic letters) tries to convert it to a single script token by making apropriate substitutions for homoglyphs;
 * _transliteration (optional)_ - translates symbols of the Latin alphabet and national symbols of the Kazakh Cyrillic alphabet into Russian Cyrillic, in our opinion, a common denominator for the three alphabets used in the Kazakh-Russian environment.
 See \[1\] for details;
 * _desegmentation (optional)_ - joins space-separated segmented words, e.g. "L O V E" becomes "LOVE";
-* _deduplication (optional)_ - collapses consecutive occurances of the same character, e.g. "yesss" becomes "yes";
+* _deduplication (optional)_ - collapses consecutive occurrences of the same character, e.g. "yesss" becomes "yes";
 * _emoji resolution (optional)_ - replaces emojies with their official Unicode descriptions, e.g. ☺ becomes "&lt;emj&gt;smilingface&lt;/emj&gt;".